Police investigate Fresno homicide. A neighbor was detained in connection

-FRESNO, California (KGPE) – The Fresno Police Department is investigating a homicide of a man who was stabbed multiple times Wednesday night.
+FRESNO, California (KSEE) – The Fresno Police Department is investigating a homicide of a man who was stabbed multiple times Wednesday night.

 It happened in the 2000 block East Hampton Way, near Ashlan Avenue and Fresno Street.
 The call came in just before 7 p.m.